-Light stable isotopes (δ13C and δ18O) of carbonate material measured at KU and CUB are consistent (Tables 1 and 2; Fig. 4) indicating primary carbonate was successfully sampled from nodules for clumped isotope analyses (i.e., primary carbonate isotopic composition characterized by drill spot measurements at KU match values from CUB clumped measurements). δ13C in carbonate nodules is controlled by soil water DIC which, through time, is ultimately controlled by variation in the other exogenic carbon reservoirs.
+Fig. 4) indicating primary carbonate was successfully sampled from nodules for clumped isotope analyses (i.e., primary carbonate isotopic composition characterized by drill spot measurements at KU match values from CUB clumped measurements). δ^{13} C in carbonate nodules is controlled by soil water DIC which, through time, is ultimately controlled by variation in the other exogenic carbon reservoirs.
 Carbonate δ^{18} O is reflective of regional meteoric water and temperature.
-Though much coarser resolution, our carbonate δ^{13} C largely follows δ^{13} C{org} which has been tied to global variations in the carbon cycle (Ando et al., 2002; Heimhoffer et al., 2003; Ludvigson et al., 2010; Ludvigson et al., 2015; Suarez et al., 2018), suggesting both
+Though of much coarser resolution, our carbonate δ^{13} C largely follows δ^{13} C{org} which has been tied to global variations in the carbon cycle (Ando et al., 2002; Heimhoffer et al., 2003; Ludvigson et al., 2010, 2015; Suarez et al.,